softwaredevelop/mql5/Indicators/MyIndicators/CCI.md

 4. **Calculate the CCI Value:** Apply the final formula.
    $\text{CCI}_i = \frac{P_i - \text{SMA}_i}{0.015 \times \text{MAD}_i}$

+5. **Calculate the Signal Line & Oscillator:** The signal line is a moving average of the CCI line, and the oscillator is the difference between the two.

 ## 3. MQL5 Implementation Details

-Our MQL5 toolkit includes two distinct standard implementations of the CCI, along with their Heikin Ashi counterparts, to offer a choice between performance and perfect mathematical accuracy.
+Our MQL5 toolkit includes two distinct standard implementations of the CCI, along with their Heikin Ashi counterparts and oscillator versions, to offer a choice between performance and perfect mathematical accuracy.

 - **Stability via Full Recalculation:** All versions employ a "brute-force" full recalculation within the `OnCalculate` function to ensure maximum stability.
-- **Self-Contained Logic:** All versions are completely self-contained, with fully manual calculations for all components, making them independent of external handles or libraries.
+- **Self-Contained Logic:** All versions are completely self-contained, with fully manual calculations for all components.
-- **Optional Signal Line:** All versions have been enhanced with an optional, user-configurable moving average signal line, complete with our robust, manual calculation logic for all MA types.
+- **Optional Signal Line:** All line-based versions have been enhanced with an optional, user-configurable moving average signal line.

-### Our Two Standard Versions
+### Our Two Calculation Methodologies

 1. **Efficient Version (`CCI.mq5`):**

-   - **Concept:** A high-performance implementation suitable for most applications, including Expert Advisors.
+   - **Concept:** A high-performance implementation suitable for most applications.
    - **Logic:** This version uses an efficient **sliding window sum** technique to calculate both the SMA and the Mean Absolute Deviation (MAD).
 This is a very close approximation of the precise formula but avoids nested loops, making it significantly faster.

 2. **Precise Version (`CCI_Precise.mq5`):**
    - **Concept:** A version that adheres strictly to the mathematical definition for maximum accuracy.
    - **Logic:** This implementation uses nested `for` loops.
 For every single bar, it recalculates the precise SMA and then the precise MAD based on that SMA.

-While slightly slower, it guarantees a result that is 100% faithful to the textbook formula.
+### Indicator Family

+- **Line Versions:** `CCI.mq5` and `CCI_Precise.mq5` plot the CCI line and its signal line.
+- **Oscillator Versions:** `CCI_Oscillator.mq5` and `CCI_Precise_Oscillator.mq5` plot the difference between the CCI and its signal line as a histogram.
-- **Heikin Ashi Variants:**
-  - Both the efficient (`CCI_HeikinAshi.mq5`) and precise (`CCI_Precise_HeikinAshi.mq5`) versions have a "pure" Heikin Ashi counterpart.
-The calculation logic in each is identical to its standard parent, but they use the smoothed Heikin Ashi price data as their input.
-This results in a smoother oscillator that reflects the momentum of the underlying Heikin Ashi trend.
+- **Heikin Ashi Variants:** All four indicators have "pure" Heikin Ashi counterparts, which use smoothed Heikin Ashi price data as their input.

 ## 4. Parameters